Resources – includes Safety for Backyard Pools

 - Children should always wear a bicycle helmet when riding their bicycles.
 A helmet should be worn so that it is level on the head, about two fingers above the eyebrows - not tipped forward or backward.
 The strap should be securely fastened and the helmet should not be able to move in any direction.

-- Before venturing out for a bike ride, ensure that your bicycle is in good working order.
+- Before venturing out for a bike ride, ensure that your child’s bicycle is in good working order.
 For more information on bicycle seats and handlebars, please refer to the ‘Fitting Your Bike’ at the end of this article in the Resource Section.

 - Clean and oil the chain – oil the axles as well

-- Properly inflate tires to recommended PSI guidelines
+- Inflate tires to recommended PSI guidelines

 - Check the brakes and gears

 - Ensure the bicycle seat is secure and adjusted to the proper height

 - All bicycles and tricycles should have reflectors